harvardinformatics/python-workshop/python-workshop.md

    ```
  ---
- * Installing with pip instead of conda compiles source code, which may not be better
+ * Installing with pip instead of conda generally compiles source code, which may or may not be better
     ```
-    (clone)[akitzmiller@holy2a ~] pip install gattlib
+    (workshop)[akitzmiller@holy2a ~] pip install gattlib
     Collecting gattlib
       Downloading gattlib-0.20150805.tar.gz (1.7MB)
         100% |████████████████████████████████| 1.7MB 170kB/s